Pacioretty scores in OT, Golden Knights beat Stars 3-2 - WHIZ News

+DALLAS (AP) — The Vegas Golden Knights went on the offensive in OT, and the aggressive approach quickly paid off.

-DALLAS (AP) — Max Pacioretty scored on a backhander 51 seconds into overtime and the Vegas Golden Knights beat the Dallas Stars 3-2 on Friday night.
+Max Pacioretty scored on a backhander 51 seconds into overtime and the Knights beat the Dallas Stars 3-2 on Friday night.

+Vegas coach Gerard Gallant put Pacioretty, the team’s scoring leader, and Mark Stone on the ice to start the overtime.

+“In the D-zone I worry about it,” Gallant said.
+“But in the offensive zone, no. They are two good hockey players and I want to get them out there.
+We tried something better and it worked.”

 Dallas’ Jamie Benn had tied it with 5:11 remaining in the third period.
 He worked a give-and-go, passing from behind the net to Tyler Seguin, then skating into the slot to deflect Seguin’s return pass past goalie Malcolm Subban.